syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Time editor

-In the time editor, the [TimePicker]`Link` will be loaded.
+In the time editor, the [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows) will be loaded.

-In `TimePicker`, the default time value (12:00 AM) is displayed by default.
-You can also adding nullable `DateTime` data type for the time picker property in data form, which allows you to set default time and display the (12:00 AM) in time editor.
+In [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows), the default time value (12:00 AM) is displayed by default.
+You can also adding nullable `TimeSpan` data type for the time picker property in data form, which allows you to set default time and display the (12:00 AM) in time editor.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}

     [DataType(DataType.Time)]
     [Display(Name = "Birth Time")]
-    public DateTime?
+    public TimeSpan?
 BirthTime { get; set; }

 {% endhighlight %}
 {% endtabs %}